 We recall genericity theorems of Cerf and Hatcher-Wagoner for paths $f_t\in\mathcal{F}$.
-Hatcher and Wagoner also consider 2-parameter families of functions in $\mathcal{F}$; this is important to show that the various invariants are well defined however we will not discuss them in this paper and refer the reader to \cite{HatcherWagoner}.
+Hatcher and Wagoner also consider 2-parameter families of functions in $\mathcal{F}$; this is important to show that the various invariants are well defined however we will not discuss them here and refer the reader to \cite{HatcherWagoner}.

 Following \cite{Cerf}, a generic path $f_t\in\mathcal{F}$ has the following properties.
 Except for at finitely many discrete values of $t$, $f_t$ is a Morse function with no $j/i$ trajectories for $j\leq i$.
-At the exceptional values of $t$, $f_t$ may additionally have either have a single birth-death critical value (corresponding to the creation or cancellation of an $i+1$, $i$-handle pair), or may have a single $i/i$ trajectory (corresponding to a handle slide); otherwise $f_t$ has only Morse critical points, and no other $j/i$ trajectories for $j\leq i$ as above.
+At the exceptional values of $t$, $f_t$ may additionally have either a single birth-death critical value (corresponding to the creation or cancellation of an $i+1$, $i$-handle pair), or a single $i/i$ trajectory (corresponding to a handle slide); otherwise $f_t$ has only Morse critical points, and no other $j/i$ trajectories for $j\leq i$ as above.

 We can display the critical value information of $f_t$ as follows. \begin{definition} The \emph{Cerf graphic} of a generic path $f_t$ is the subset of $I\times I$ given by

 We further annotate our Cerf graphics with an arrow whenever there is an $i/i$ trajectory; we draw this arrow between the two critical values.
 See Figure \ref{fig:cerf_arrows} for an example. \end{definition}